What Is Quorum Scheduling? The Concept That Fixes D&D Group Chaos

 The quorum algorithm prioritizes dates where the most people voted Yes.
 If-Needed votes act as a fallback — they count when needed to hit quorum, but a date with all-Yes votes at quorum beats a date that scraped by on If-Needed votes.

-This lets the group find the date that is not just viable but preferred — the one where everyone actually wants to show up.
+This lets the group find the date that isn't just viable, but preferred — the one where people actually want to show up.

-Tabletop RPG groups have two scheduling problems that other groups don't:
+Tabletop RPG groups have two scheduling problems most other groups don't.

 2. Players are chronically unreliable.
-Not because they're bad people — because they're adults with jobs, kids, and an ever-expanding set of competing obligations.
+Not because they're bad people — because they're adults with jobs, kids, and competing obligations.
+A poll of 1,305 D&D GMs found that 58% had trouble running games regularly (Sly Flourish, 2018).
 The classic "5 of 7 players can make it Saturday" situation resolves cleanly with a quorum: if your threshold is 4, Saturday works.
-If it's 6, it doesn't, and you keep looking.
+If it's 6, keep looking.

-Quorum scheduling does not eliminate flakiness.
+Quorum scheduling doesn't eliminate flakiness.
 It gives you an honest picture of which dates are worth committing to before you commit.

 How to Set Your Quorum

 The right quorum depends on your game.
-Some guidelines:
+A few guidelines that work well in practice:

 D&D / Pathfinder campaigns: For a party of 5–6, a quorum of 4 is common.
-It allows the DM to run a session with one absence without the narrative falling apart.
-Drop below 4 and absences start visibly affecting the story.
+It lets the DM run a session with one absence without the narrative breaking down.
+Drop below 4 and the missing player starts visibly affecting the story.

 MTG Commander pods: Commander needs exactly 4 players (or 3 for some variants).
 Your quorum should match your pod size exactly.
-A 3-player Commander night is usually not what anyone wants.
+A 3-player Commander night is rarely what anyone signed up for.

-Board game nights: This depends on the game.
-If you own Twilight Imperium and need 6 players, your quorum is 6.
+Board game nights: Depends on the game.
+Twilight Imperium needs 6 players, so the quorum is 6.
 For Wingspan or Everdell, 2–4 is fine.
 Set the quorum to the minimum that lets you play the game you planned.

 One-shots or pick-up games: Lower your quorum.
-One-shots are more flexible about player count.
+One-shots flex more easily on player count.
 Set it to the minimum you'd accept and let the best-available date surface naturally.

 Quorum Scheduling in Practice